How Much Does a Painter and Decorator Cost in 2024?

 This is a good technique to ensure the lifespan of your paintwork if you do it ahead of time.
 It's a chore that can stymie your decorators, but it can't be ignored.

 Removing stubborn wallpaper may be difficult and time-consuming, so hiring a professional can save you a lot of time and effort.
-Wallpaper removal costs between £300 and £350 on average.
+Wallpaper removal costs between £300 – £350 on average.

 Cutting in, covering up damp, and attaining a consistent finish isn't always as simple as slapping a layer of paint on a wall.
 Because most of your painting and decorating quote will be for labour, pricing will vary greatly depending on individual skill levels.

-Lower-skilled painters and decorators may be less expensive, however, they will take longer and may not provide the same level of service as an industry specialist that has years of experience.
+Lower-skilled painters and decorators may be less expensive.
+However, they will take longer and may not provide the same level of service as an industry specialist who has years of experience.
 There's also the mess to consider.
-Reputable decorators are more likely to leave a property in the same condition as they found it, rather than leaving you to cope with any mess.
+Reputable decorators are more likely to leave a property in the same condition as they found it rather than leaving you to cope with any mess.

 Here we will discuss the different labour costs of painter and decorator jobs without any supply or additional costs included.